BlessingBlessed/Word-Scramble-Puzzle/README.md

   Intuitive Layout: Easy-to-use interface with clear buttons and instructions.
   Attractive: Engaging visuals and animations to enhance user experience.

- Technology Stack:
+### Technology Stack:
- Frontend: HTML, CSS, JavaScript (React/Vue.js)
+ Frontend: HTML, CSS, JavaScript

+ HTML- Defines the layout.

+ CSS-Makes it look good and responsive

+ Javascript-Handles the game logic

+Enjoy unscrambling!